Copied to Clipboard

 Here’s what to expect this year:

-The one-and-a-half-mile-long procession kicks off from near Highmark Mann on South Concourse Drive before flowing down 52nd Street and ending at Malcolm X Park on 52nd & Pine streets.
+The 2026 Juneteenth Parade kicks off at 12:30 p.m. from Highmark Mann on South Concourse Drive before flowing down 52nd Street and ending at Malcolm X Park on 52nd & Pine streets.

-Attracting over 25,000 onlookers, the parade features over 2,000 participants and a vibrant series of floats and other vehicles.
+Attracting over 25,000 onlookers, the one-and-a-half-mile procession features over 2,000 participants, dynamic performances, and a vibrant series of floats and other vehicles.

 After the parade, the family-friendly fun continues at Malcolm X Park.

-Over 250 vendors, music and more fill Malcolm X Park for the day, beginning at 10 a.m. and ending at 8 p.m.
+Vendors, music and more fill Malcolm X Park for the day, beginning at 11 a.m. and ending at 8 p.m.

 — Photo by Visit Philadelphia